MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 This article provides an overview of some of the shortcut key combinations that you can use when you're working with [!INCLUDE[prod_short](includes/prod_short.md)].

-For an overview of the most popular keyboard shortcuts, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).
+For an overview of the most popular keyboard shortcuts, see [Keyboard shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).

 > [!TIP]
 > For a graphical view of the most used shortcuts, choose the following image and download the PDF file.